 The Sinnott Memorial Overlook, perched on a rock ledge behind the Rim Visitor Center, features an indoor exhibit room and an open parapet with spectacular lake views.
 The overlook has a relief model and exhibits on the park's geology and lake research.
 The overlook is open daily (weather permitting) from late June through October.
 Hours are 9:30 am to 6:30 pm in July and August, 9:30 am to 5:00 pm in June and September, and 10:00 am to 4:00 pm in October.
 Unfortunately, the overlook is not accessible to people with limited mobility; it is located down a steep, historic walkway with stairs.
 Ranger talks are presented daily from late June to late September.

 Crater Lake Lodge features exhibits on tourism and the history and renovation of the lodge.
-The exhibits are open daily, around-the-clock, from May 18 through October 14.
+The exhibits are open daily, around-the-clock, from mid-May to mid-October.
 They are on the ground floor, west of the lobby.